Your wedding ring workshop

 As you’d expect making your rings will require close up work and an eye for detail.
 Make sure you bring glasses if you need them for close up work.
 If you think you might struggle I’d advise getting some reading glasses (available from most supermarkets, pharmacies etc for just a couple of pounds) to bring along on the day.

 There isn't parking at 4 Minster Street but there are lots of car parks nearby.
-The Old George Mall car park is closest and offers full day parking but all the others are only a couple of minutes walk away.
-(The Old George Mall car park doesn't open until 10am on a Sunday).
-Some car parks such as Lush House, and certain parts of Central and Brown Street car park are only 3 hours stay on Monday - Saturday, so check you're in the long stay area.
+The Old George Mall car park is closest and offers full day parking but all the others are only a couple of minutes' walk away.
+Some car parks such as Lush House, and certain parts of Central / Maltings and Brown Street car park are only 3 hours stay on Monday - Saturday, so check you're in the long stay area.

 I look forward to seeing you on the day of your workshop.